Svechnikov/ffmpeg-scale-cuda-problem/README.md

 `docker build images -f images/Dockerfile.fixed -t ffmpeg-scale-test`

-If you run the commands again, all the input videos will be correct.
+If you run the commands again, all the output videos will be correct.